5 Days Bhutan Tour Package

 • Flight disruptions due to weather conditions may lead to itinerary modifications.

-• Though Nepal and Bhutan are generally safe, travelers should be mindful of their belongings in crowded areas.
+• Though Bhutan is generally safe, travelers should be mindful of their belongings in crowded areas.

 Guides for 5 Days Bhutan Tour Package